Elder-Xeno/Endless-Flight-Game/README.md

 - **JavaScript**
 - **Canvas API**

-Getting Started: In this section include the link to your deployed game and any instructions you deem important.
+Getting Started: Avoid Obstacles by using W and D, or upArrow and downArrow keys to control the player character.

 Next Steps: Planned future enhancements (icebox items).